 this post contains affiliate links.
 If you make a purchase through these links, I will receive a small comission at no extra cost to you.
 Thank you for supporting Life After Wheat so I can continue to bring you free recipes!

-Yep, if you scroll down you’ll find a recipe for a gluten free hamburger bun that is soft, fluffy, and won’t fall apart.
+Yep, if you scroll down you’ll find a recipe for a gluten free hamburger buns that are soft, fluffy, and won’t fall apart.
 It’s also incredibly easy to make and I’ll walk you through every step with pictures.

 - high quality gluten free flour (I highly recommend using gf Jules for this recipe)